-The publication 'Net Zero: making Essex Carbon Neutral by 2050', by the Essex Climate Action Commission, recommends actions to address the climate and biodiversity challenges.
-"The natural world is our best ally in reversing climate change - it is key to absorbing and storing carbon."
+The Essex Climate Action Commission, recommends actions to address the climate and biodiversity challenges: 'The natural world is our best ally in contributing to protecting and enhancing the Essex environment, as it is key to absorbing and storing carbon.'

 Biodiversity provides a variety of species, habitats, and ecosystems.
-It is essential for human existence and our environment by delivering key services including clean air and water.
-The planting of trees, for instance, is an important means of offsetting carbon pollution.
+It is essential for human existence and our environment by delivering key services including clean air and

 The negative impact of humans on the environment is well documented, as are the concerns regarding sustainability.
 Without significant changes, many species will be eradicated from the planet.
-The loss of species and habitats poses as much a danger to life on Earth as climate change.
+The loss of species and habitats poses as much danger to life on Earth as other environmental challenges.